hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 > While in drawing mode, if we have an empty grid and click new, the backend handles this as "random"

+> 2/24/2025 11:52:00 -rob
+>
+> JavaScript if statements have sort-circuit evaluation.
+Meaning that when we are chaining multiple booleans with the AND operator (&&) the if statement will exit after the first 'false' value is encountered.